2002 Metzer attack: Attack

-Sirhan entered the Kibbutz of Metzer on November 10 and fatally shot 5 residents, including two children.
 The Al Aqsa Martyrs Brigades claimed responsibility for the attack.

 Victims

 The attacker murdered filmmaker Revital Ohayoun, 34, and her two young children (Matan, 5, and Noam, 4), who were killed in their beds.
+Their mother was slain while died while attempting to block the gunman in the bedroom doorway.
+The family had only settled in the kibbutz three months earlier, with Ohayoun believing it would be a good community in which to raise her family.

 Additionally, Tirza Damari, 42, and Yitzhak Drori, 44, the kibbutz secretary, were shot while responding to the gunfire.
+Thousands of Israelis attended the funeral of Dori, with a significant number coming from other kibbutzim in Israel.